When you export assets, IDMC creates an export ZIP file that contains the assets that you selected for export.

 Making design APIs exportable

 You can refresh existing design APIs to make them export-ready without changing other properties.
-Starting October 2025, editing and saving an existing design API automatically prepares it for export.
+Starting from October 2025, editing and saving an existing design API automatically prepares it for export.
 After you create and save an API, any non-exportable policy linked to that API is automatically synced and becomes export-ready.

 Perform the following steps to make an API exportable: